Telecom Billing - Quick Guide

-The payments made by the customer are posted to the customers account.
-If there are any outstanding invoices then which invoice is paid depends on the account's accounting method.
-There are two types of accounting methods:
+The payments made by the customers are posted to the customers' account.
+If there are any outstanding invoices, then which invoice is paid depends on the account's accounting method.
+There are two types of accounting methods −

-Open item accounting: This method allows payments to be allocated to specific invoices.
-Open item accounting is particularly useful when dealing with payments from business customers.
+Open item accounting − This method allows payments to be allocated to specific invoices.
+Open item accounting is particularly useful when dealing with payments from the business customers.

-A customer can make payment using different payment methods that are supported by the service provider for example the customer can make payments using the payment methods like cheque, or credit card or direct debit or cash or wire transfers etc.
+A customer can make payment using different payment methods that are supported by the service provider; for example, the customer can make payments using the payment methods such as cheque, credit card, debit card or wire transfers, or direct cash deposit.

 If payments are received outside the billing system either manually or electronically, then those payments are uploaded into the system using automated process to settle down the invoices.

 Billing Systems provide facility to capture credit card or debit card information and automatic payment methods on monthly basis.

 If payment method is set automatic using either credit card or debit card, payment requests are generated automatically after every invoice or on a given date and these requests are sent to the payment gateways (or banks) for payment authorization.

 Once all the payments are authorized, they are uploaded into the billing system to settle down the due invoices.

 If the payments are made using cash or cheque, then either it can be entered into the system upfront the customer or if this is collected by some agencies, then all such payments are collected and posted to the billing system using automated methods provided by the billing system.